 Trading and investment banking

 Strong Q1 growth was expected in fees and markets revenue.
-These lines can offset softness in lending and a stronger than expected performance here can shift the narrative away from rate sensitivity entirely.
+These lines can offset softness in lending, and stronger-than-expected performance here may shift the narrative away from rate sensitivity.

 Expense discipline

 A bank can beat the EPS estimate and still sell off if expense growth is running too hot.
-Pairing the EPS result with the expense trajectory gives a more complete read on whether the beat is durable.
+Pairing the EPS result with the expense trajectory gives a fuller read on whether the beat is durable.

 Watch: Expense outlook commentary